Case Study: A three-month overhaul of PurpleAir's photography and visual strategy — a consumer air quality tech brand selling direct online.

 language from scratch.

 The first order of business was establishing a photographic standard — a consistent approach to light, color, context, and composition that could scale across product pages, social content, paid media, and print.
-Over six months, I produced over 5,400 commercial images spanning product photography, lifestyle shoots, behind-the-scenes content, and launch campaigns for three new products.
+We produced commercial images spanning product photography, lifestyle shoots, behind-the-scenes content, and launch campaigns for three new products.

 Business Impact